smitrajput/Interactive_To-Do/README.md

 # Interactive To-Do App
-An interactive to-do application, created using Angular and its Material Design, that helps you prioritize your tasks.
+An interactive to-do application, created using Angular and its Material Design, that helps you prioritize your tasks

 ### Prerequisite
 Node.js version 10.15.3